Vaxzevria COVID-19 Vaccine AstraZeneca May 2023

 Oxford University's Jenner Institute developed the Vaxzevria (AZD1222) vaccine, working with the Oxford Vaccine Group.
 AZD1222 was co-invented by the University of Oxford and Vaccitech.
 Vaccitech owns the rights to the viral vector technology ChAdOx, used in the Oxford vaccine, and was co-founded by Professor Sarah Gilbert, who has led the project.

-On November 18, 2020, The Lancet published a study review that describes this vaccine's safety and immunogenicity in a wider range of participants, including adults aged 70 years and older.
+On November 18, 2020, The Lancet published a study review that describes this vaccine's safety and immunogenicity in a broader range of participants, including adults aged 70 years and older.
 The vaccine candidate, ChAdOx1 nCoV-19, appears to be better tolerated in older adults than in younger adults and has similar immunogenicity across all age groups after a booster dose.

 On December 30, 2020, the U.K.'s Medicines and Healthcare products Regulatory Agency provided authorization for an emergency supply of COVID-19 Vaccine AstraZeneca for the active immunization of individuals 18 years or older.
 On January 6, 2021, the Serum Institute of India obtained emergency use authorization in India for AstraZeneca's COVID-19 vaccine.
 And on January 12, 2021, the EMA received an application for conditional marketing authorization of COVID-19 Vaccine AstraZeneca.
 On January 29, 2021, the EMA recommended granting conditional marketing authorization for COVID-19 Vaccine AstraZeneca to prevent coronavirus disease 2019 (COVID-19) in 18 years of age.

 AstraZeneca is a global, science-led biopharmaceutical company that focuses on discovering, developing, and commercializing prescription medicines, primarily for treating diseases in three therapy areas - Onc Cardiovascular, Renal & Metabolism, and Respiratory & Immunology.
 Based in Cambridge, UK, AstraZeneca operates in over 100 countries.